Keisha Schahaff and Anastatia Mayers: Schahaff

 Schahaff was born in 1976 or 1977.
 She is an entrepreneur and health and wellness coach, and has two daughters.

-Myers
+Mayers

-Myers attended Island Academy in Bendals village, the only international school in Antigua and Barbuda.
+Mayers attended Island Academy in Bendals village, the only international school in Antigua and Barbuda.
 As of July 2023, she is a second-year student at the University of Aberdeen, where she is studying philosophy and physics.
 When asked about her program of study, she stated, "Philosophy and physics make an interesting combination, but it expresses both my love for science and my curiosity about how the world works."